-This date must be the first day of a month and it must be later than the date of entry into force of the agreement, unless authorised otherwise by the authorising officer, if the applicant can demonstrate the need to start the action before the entry into force of the grant agreement or the need to start the action on another day than the first day of the month.
+&lt;sup>2 This date must be the first day of a month and it must be later than the date of entry into force of the agreement, unless authorised otherwise by the authorising officer, if the applicant can demonstrate the need to start the action before the entry into force of the grant agreement or the need to start the action on another day than the first day of the month.
 In any case, the starting date should not be earlier than the date of the submission of the grant application (Article 130 FR).

-used if Article 9 applies: It also shows the estimated costs of the beneficiaries not receiving JU funding (see Article 9).]
+used if Article 9 or 14a applies: It also shows the estimated costs of the [beneficiaries not receiving JU funding (see Article 9)] [and] [international partners (see Article 14a)].]